 - 1) The annual incentive amount is related to the performance in the year reported, which is then paid to the individual in the subsequent year.
-The amounts reported are the amounts that have been accrued as annual incentive bonus for our chief executive officer for our performance in the respective years. - Represents the number of Performance and Restricted share units granted to the individual in the year reported.
+The amounts reported are the amounts that have been accrued as annual incentive bonus for our chief executive officer for our performance in the respective years. - 2) Represents the number of Performance and Restricted share units granted to the individual in the year reported.
 See also Note 30 Share-based Compensation for additional information regarding our long-term incentive plans. - 3) Represents the number of Stock Options granted to the individual in the year reported.
 See also Note 30 Share-based Compensation for additional information regarding our long-term incentive plans. - 4) Amounts reflect the costs of Performance and Restricted share units and Stock Options in accordance with IFRS 2 Share-based Payment.
-These amounts do not represent the actual amounts paid to or realized by the individuals in the year reported, but represent amounts charged to the income of the year. - 5) The amounts for Mr. Sievers consist of the change of pension (2022: \$0, 2021: \$0, 2020: \$2,292,852) and other payments (2022: \$94,916, 2021: \$83,358, 2020: \$130,223).
-Based on the actuarial assumptions, primarily the discount rate, used to value Mr. Sievers' accumulated benefit in 2022, the value of Mr. Sievers's pension decreased by \$2,448,260 from 2021.
-The amounts reflected for Mr. Sievers in 2020 represent the time he was CEO from May 27 to December 31, 2020.
-The amounts for Mr. Clemmer in 2020 reflect the time he was CEO from January 1 to May 27 2020 consist of pension cost 2020: \$0), pension allowances (2020: 197,362) and other allowances (2020: \$674,852).
-The amounts reflected for Mr. Gu represent the amount paid in relation to obtaining Mr. Gu's tax number and Dutch tax gross up costs. - 6) Certain amounts payable to Mr. Sievers were paid in euros, including his annual salary.
-The exchange rate used for the purpose of the table above is the average monthly rates for the full year: (i) 1.0559 for 2022, (ii) 1.1818 for 2021 and (iii) 1.1412 for 2020.
+These amounts do not represent the actual amounts paid to or realized by the individuals in the year reported, but represent amounts charged to the income of the year. - 5) The amounts for Mr. Sievers consist of the year over year change of pension value (2023: \$420,849, 2022: \$0, 2021: \$0) and the value of other benefits that Mr. Sievers receives (2023: \$122,390, 2022: \$94,916, 2021: \$83,358).
+The amounts reflected for Mr. Gu and Mr. Gavrielov represent the amount paid in relation to obtaining their tax number and Dutch tax gross up costs. - 6) Certain amounts payable to Mr. Sievers were paid in euros, including his annual salary.
+The exchange rate used for the purpose of the table above is the average monthly rates for the full year: (i) 1.0829 for 2023, (ii) 1.0559 for 2022 and (iii) 1.1818 for 2021.
+In 2023, Mr. Sievers received no performance share units that had financial performance conditions, 58,020 performance share units that had market performance conditions and 24,866 restricted share units.
 In 2022, Mr. Sievers received no performance share units that had financial performance conditions, 68,226 performance share units that had market performance conditions and 29,240 restricted share units.
-In 2021, Mr. Sievers received no performance share units that had financial performance conditions, 47,444 performance share units that had market performance conditions and 20,334 restricted share units.
-In 2020, Mr. Sievers received no performance share units that had financial performance conditions, 76,018 performance share units that had market performance conditions and 32,580 restricted share units. - 7) As a result of Mr. Clemmer's director term expiration at the annual meeting of shareholders on May 27, 2020, Mr. Clemmer did not receive any compensation as an executive director in 2021 or 2022.
-In 2020, Mr. Clemmer did not receive any performance share unit or restricted share units. - 8) Ms. Annette Clayton and Mr. Anthony Foxx were appointed as non-executive director effective May 26, 2021. - 9) The term of director expired at the annual meeting of shareholders on June 1, 2022 for Mr. Goldman, Mr. Kaeser and Mr. Smitham.
-They did not stand for re-election to the board of directors. - 10) Mr. Gu was appointed as non-executive director effective June 1, 2022. - 11) Mr. Sundström was appointed the chair of the HRCC upon the term expiration of Mr. Smitham and accordingly received a prorated portion of the associated chair fees.
+In 2021, Mr. Sievers received no performance share units that had financial performance conditions, 47,444 performance share units that had market performance conditions and 20.334 restricted share units. - 7) The term of director expired at the annual meeting of shareholders on May 24, 2023 for Sir Peter Bonfield.
+He did not stand for re-election to the board of directors and resigned as chair. - 8) Ms. Annette Clayton and Mr. Anthony Foxx were appointed as non-executive director effective May 26, 2021 - 9) Mr. Gavrielov was appointed as non-executive director effective May 24, 2023. - 10) The term of director expired at the annual meeting of shareholders on June 1, 2022 for Mr. Goldman, Mr. Kaeser and Mr. Smitham.
+They did not stand for re-election to the board of directors. - 11) Mr. Gu was appointed as non-executive director effective June 1, 2022.